patrickchan3721/interview_challenge/README.md

 # Interview_challenge
 This is my answer to the interview.
+Python Django is used to implement the API.
+A Python slim container will serve the API query.
+Every query is recorded in PostgreSQL container.

 This is the purpose of each sub-directory under project directory:
 - Chart